 How can I fix ungrammatical sentence fragments?

-This is the second and final lesson about Sentence Run-Ons and Fragments.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Sentence Run-Ons and Fragments.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of sentence fragments in EAP